Child benefit: Effects of Budget 2012 changes

-Tax experts are warning that child benefit could be the next area for controversy arising from the March Budget - if there is anyone willing to campaign on behalf of parents with large families earning more than £50,000.
-Robert Leach reports.
+Tax experts are warning that child benefit could be the next area for controversy arising from the March Budget, reports Robert Leach.

 Next year many fathers will have the unpleasant shock of a tax bill for several hundred pounds because of child benefit paid to the mother.